There are now multiple ransomware attacks every minute—and those are just the ones reported. It's no longer 'if,' but

-Global ransomware attacks like WannaCry succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.
+Global ransomware attacks like WannaCry and Petya succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.

 New ransomware strains evolve every day, each more sophisticated than the last, each better adapted to circumvent your defenses.
 You can't afford to leave your network vulnerable once malware makes it inside.
 You need another layer of defense that looks at actual behavior in real time.

 Full Network Visibility

 In order to spot potential ransomware in time to quarantine infected systems, you must be able to monitor every transaction that passes across the network, including the "east-west" traffic between hosts and tiers within your network.